0461 Governance Engines¶

 A governance engine is a software capability that is able to run specific services on demand.
 These services, called governance services, typically implement specific logic that is needed to govern an organization's resources or the metadata associated with them.

-Open metadata recognizes three types of governance engine:
+Open metadata recognizes five types of governance engine:

 - GovernanceActionEngine - Governance action engines and services support the active governance of metadata and the resources they represent.
-There are different types of governance action engines/services that are defined by the Governance Action Framework (GAF).
+There are different types of governance action engines/services that are defined by the Open Governance Framework (OGF).

 - RepositoryGovernanceEngine - Repository governance engines and services support the maintenance of repository level concerns, such as monitoring audit logs and maintaining open metadata archives that are defined in the Open Metadata Repository Services (OMRS).

 - SurveyActionEngine - Survey action engines and services support the analysis of digital resources.
 The results of this analysis are stored in a survey report chained off of the corresponding Asset metadata element.
-The interfaces for surveys are found in the Survey Action Framework (SAFF).
+The interfaces for surveys are found in the Open Survey Framework (OSF).

 SupportedGovernanceService relationship¶